scharlau/Temperature_Conversion/README.md

         rails new temp_convert

 This will create a new rails application for you to use in this exercise.
+After the application is generated, then cd into that new directory and run this command:

         rails generate controller convert index celsius